ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 # Question 2

-# Installing Python:
+Installing Python:

-- Describe the steps to install Python on your operating system (Windows, macOS, or Linux).
+Describe the steps to install Python on your operating system (Windows, macOS, or Linux).
 Include how to verify the installation and set up a virtual environment.

-# Answer

-# Steps to Install Python:
+Steps to Install Python:

-# For Windows:
+For Windows:

 1. Download the Installer: Go to the official Python website and download the latest installer.